anselmrothe/dtm/report.md

 Topic models have been used successfully to capture structure in large text corpora and make these corpora more human-understandable (Blei, Ng & Jordan 2003).
-However, traditional topic models to not capture the temporal ordering of documents, and the way topics change over time.
+However, traditional topic models do not capture the temporal ordering of documents, and the way topics change over time.
 Dynamic topic models address this issue by allowing topic mixing proportions and the distribution of words in topics to change as a function of time (Blei & Lafferty 2006).
 In this project, we applied dynamic